 Alternative search engines are a great way to boost your marketing efforts.
 Here are some of our top picks worth exploring.

-From other big names — like Microsoft and Yahoo — to alternative search platforms that specialize in privacy or planting trees, exploring other search engines outside of Google could greatly benefit your marketing efforts.
+From big tech players like Microsoft and Yahoo to alternative search platforms that specialize in privacy or planting trees, exploring other search engines outside of Google could greatly benefit your marketing efforts.

 If you use search engine optimization (SEO) and pay-per-click (PPC) advertising in your marketing strategy (and you do, right?), you have a vested interest in learning what search engines are out there and how they work.